richarddahl/uno/REFACTOR.md

 ---

 _This checklist is a living document.
 Update it as implementation progresses.
 Mark items as complete [x] when they pass review and testing._

 ---

+## 4. Value Object & Event Serialization Modernization

+### Summary

+- All value objects (Count, Mass, Money, Grade, Volume, Dimension, etc.) and all domain events (Inventory, Order, Vendor, etc.) now use Pydantic v2's `@field_serializer` and `@model_serializer` for custom serialization.
+- All deprecated `json_encoders` have been removed from model_config across the codebase.
+- Serialization is now fully modern, idiomatic, and consistent with Uno and Pydantic v2 best practices.
+- All tests for value objects and events pass, confirming the migration is complete and stable.

+### Impact

+- Future value objects and events should always use Pydantic v2 serialization idioms and never rely on `json_encoders`.
+- This change enables forward compatibility, type safety, and easier maintenance for all domain serialization logic.

+---